Removing the Tripod from HDRIs

 One core requirement of painting the poles in an HDRI is being able to remove the equirectangular distortion.
 Before I found Affinity Photo, I would convert the HDRI to a cube map, edit the bottom cube face, and convert the cube map back to an equirectangular map.

-Luckily, using Affinity Photo’s “Live Projection” feature you can easily paint at the bottom of an equirectangular image where the distortion is severe:
+Luckily, using Affinity Photo’s “Live Projection” feature, you can easily paint at the bottom of an equirectangular image where the distortion is severe:

 And unlike Photoshop, Affinity Photo actually lets you use all of its tools when working on 32-bit images like this, including inpainting (Alt-Backspace) and healing brushes.